 Before inserting the dental implant, we will use anesthesia, so you will not feel any pain at all.
 Not to mention, when inserting an implant into a bone, the bone does not have the ability to cause pain, since there are no nerves.
-At PGA Dentistry, we also offer sedatives, so you can feel more at-ease and comfortable throughout the treatment.
+At PGA Dentistry, we also offer sedatives, so you can feel more at ease and comfortable throughout the treatment.

 At PGA Dentistry, we use CT Imaging Technology, so we have the best view of the implant site and your unique tooth loss case.
 Our CT Imaging technology allows us to provide a more precise treatment, which allows us to make incisions and place implants with minimal discomfort.

 After your dental implant treatment, you might experience some minor discomfort, during the healing process.
 However, there are ways to minimize discomfort from the treatment.
-One of the easiest way to alleviate discomfort is by gently rinsing your mouth with warm salt water.
+One of the easiest ways to alleviate discomfort is by gently rinsing your mouth with warm salt water.

-We also might recommend mild painkillers, like advil, tylenol, or ibuprofen, for a short time following the treatment to treat discomfort.
+We also might recommend mild painkillers, like Advil, Tylenol, or ibuprofen, for a short time following the treatment to treat discomfort.
 The best way to stay proactive on avoiding discomfort after treatment is by avoiding hard food and only consuming soft food and non-acidic drinks for about 10 days after treatment.
 For instance, you should avoid soda, wine, coffee, and other acidic foods that might inflame the healing area.
-Some of the best foods to eat after your implant treatment, include: smoothies, ice cream, and yogurt.
+Some of the best foods to eat after your implant treatment include smoothies, ice cream, and yogurt.